16 Top-Rated Attractions & Places to Visit in Manitoba

 About a 1.5-hour drive east of Winnipeg is the Whiteshell Provincial Park, a popular summer destination for Winnipeggers looking to get away from the heat of the city and spend some time by the lake.
 The landscape is typical of the Canadian Shield, with hills, lakes, valleys, forests, and rivers.
 Moose, deer, black bear, and other wildlife inhabit the park.
 Cottages dot the shorelines of the lakes but much of the wilderness area is undisturbed.

 The Whiteshell, as it's called locally, has four of the best campgrounds in Manitoba, and is also home to some of Manitoba's best beaches.
-The resort communities of Falcon Lake and West Hawk Lake, located in the southern end of the park, are popular weekend destinations, with small towns back from the lakes.
+The resort communities of Falcon Lake and West Hawk Lake, located at the southern end of the park, are popular weekend destinations, with small towns back from the lakes.

 Golfers take note: Falcon Lake has one of Manitoba's best courses, a 6,922-yard track with some seriously challenging holes.
 The course has recently built a brand new architecturally stunning clubhouse with a fantastic patio out front, a perfect spot to relive the highlights and lowlights of your recent game.

-Official site: http://www.whiteshell.mb.ca/no_flash.html
+Official site: https://www.gov.mb.ca/sd/parks/park-maps-and-locations/eastern/whiteshell.html

-8. Festival du Voyageur, Winnipeg
+Festival du Voyageur, Winnipeg

 One of Manitoba's premier winter events is the Festival du Voyageur, celebrating the French Voyageurs who transported furs in birch bark canoes.
 The Festival takes place each year in February in St. Boniface, the French-speaking district of Winnipeg.